For Charlton Heston, it’s just one disaster after another…

 Kurt Friederich role from the Sound of Music (1965).
 But back to this review.

 A cosmetic saleswoman selling lipstick is seen selling one to an unknown person.
 This scene on the surface didn’t make sense.
-It looked like some product placement which forgot to plug the label.
+It looked like some product placement that forgot to plug the label.
 But this scene is important to the plot, as you (and

 The plane has O’Hara in the cockpit accompanied by